-With effect from 1 April 2017 by decision of the Board of Trustees, Autism Schools Trust aligned with Ambitious about Autism and was renamed as Ambitious about Autism Schools Trust.
-Ambitious about Autism is a registered UK charity (1063184), limited by guarantee (company number 3375255).
+Ambitious about Autism is a registered UK charity (1063184), limited by guarantee (company number 3375255) and is the sole corporate member of the Trust.
 Ambitious about Autism is the national charity for children and young people with autism.
 The charity provides services, raise awareness and understanding, and campaign for change.
 Through TreeHouse School, the Rise School and Ambitious College the charity offers specialist education and support.